-Any other proof of financial resources for funding which the bidder intends on utilising to fund this project can also be submitted.
-(The Department requires this information to ascertain whether the bidder can carry the initial cash commitments for a period up to three (3) months for the district, or each of the districts, awarded to the bidder without any additional external support).”
+Any other proof of financial resources of funding which the bidder intends on utilising to fund this project can also be submitted.
+(The Department requires this information to ascertain whether the bidder can carry the initial cash commitments for a period up to three (3) months for the district, or each of the districts, awarded to the bidder without any additional external support)."

 As you can see from the example it is important to have financial resources in order to secure a tender.